 Antrim House was founded in 2001 to publish the work of emerging as well as established poets.
-Recently, we have also published memoirs and novels.
-Writers who have produced a body of work sufficient to create a chapbook or full-length collection are invited to submit 3 pages of poetry or a sample chapter of a memoir / novel, and are encouraged to submit electronically to email@example.com.
-You may also send your work with an e-mail address or stamped & self-addressed envelope to Antrim House, 21 Goodrich Rd., Simsbury, CT 06070.
+Writers who have produced a body of work sufficient to create a chapbook or full-length collection are invited to submit 3 pages of poetry electronically to firstname.lastname@example.org.
+You may also send your work with an e-mail address or stamped & self-addressed envelope to Robert McQuilkin, Antrim House, 400 Seabury Dr., Apt 5196, Bloomfield, CT 06002.
 Please understand that we are highly selective and ask for full manuscripts from only a small number of those who submit samples.
 Whatever our decision, you will receive a response as quickly as possible.

 Should your MS. be accepted for publication, the publisher will offer editorial advice and work with you collaboratively to perfect your book.
 He will be sure it is a thing of beauty, paying close attention to every aspect of its design and text, conferring with you often concerning both.
 He will also be happy to assist in the selection of those whose endorsements appear on the back cover.
 The end result is always far more satisfying than when authors are kept at arm’s length by their publishers, which is generally the case.

-Increasingly, we have been putting authors in direct touch with a print-on-demand press (Ingram Spark) that not only prints and binds our books but also offers advertising and wide distribution of the books it prints, making them available to on-line bookstores such as Amazon as well as "brick-and-mortar" bookstores, libraries, universities, museums, and the like.
-The marketing services of Antrim House itself include 1) posting titles in Books in Print and FaceBook; 2) sending books to The Library of Congress; 3) acting as an on-line bookstore and featuring our books on the Antrim House website, presenting biographical and critical commentary, pictures of poet and book cover, sample poems, ordering information, upcoming events, and "seminar room" entries (new work, notes, images, reviews, study guides, etc.); 4) helping authors secure feature stories and reviews; 5) sending books for display at centers such as Poets House in New York City or dissemination by poetry programs such as The Writers Almanac; 6) producing a variety of promotional material (attractive news releases, bookstore displays, etc.); 7) supplying a list of contests and awards, as well as a list of poetry venues; 8) helping authors submit books for national awards and doing so ourselves when only a publisher can submit; 9) sending frequent newsletters to an extensive e-mail list, featuring recent publications, upcoming events, and other literary news; 10) sponsoring a televised series of readings by Antrim House poets; and 11) considering Antrim House poets for inclusion in our Hartford Courant poetry column.
+We put our authors in direct touch with a print-on-demand press (Ingram Spark) that not only prints and binds our books but also offers advertising and wide distribution of the books it prints, making them available to on-line bookstores such as Amazon as well as "brick-and-mortar" bookstores, libraries, universities, museums, and the like.
+The marketing services of Antrim House itself include 1) posting titles in Books in Print and FaceBook; 2) sending books to The Library of Congress; 3) featuring our books on the Antrim House website, presenting biographical and critical commentary, pictures of poet and book cover, sample poems, and "seminar room" entries (new work, notes, images, reviews, study guides, etc.); 4) helping authors secure feature stories and reviews; 6) producing attractive news releases; 7) supplying a list of contests and awards, as well as a list of poetry venues; and 8) helping authors submit books for national awards and doing so ourselves when only a publisher can submit;

 Our authors are asked to do as much as possible to arrange their readings/book-signings, workshops, and other sorts of marketing and promotion.
 However, the publisher provides considerable support by calling upon his knowledge of the literary community in Connecticut and beyond.
 He has been an active member of that community for many years and for nine years directed the Sunken Garden Poetry Festival, which has attracted unusually large audiences.
 His credits include many awards from Connecticut and national arts organizations, including a fellowship from the National Endowment for the Arts, a Lifetime Achievement Award from The Connecticut Center for the Book and its annual award for the year's most outstanding collection of poetry.
-He is currently the Poet Laureate of Connecticut and also Simsbury, CT.
+He was the Poet Laureate of Connecticut from 2015-2018.

 Antrim House stresses the importance of oral presentation, encouraging our authors to perform their work as widely as possible.
 We hope to cultivate wider appreciation of poetry as a vibrant literary form that too often goes unnoticed in the midst of pop culture’s noise-making.
 While we have no bias toward formal or informal, traditional or innovative work, we do insist that Antrim House writing be both comprehensible and resonant, rewarding multiple readings by revealing itself gradually but also avoiding the sort of inscrutability too much in vogue.
 When the poetry we publish has a political slant, we like it to abide by Emily Dickinson’s dictum: “Tell all the Truth but tell It slant.”
 That is, we favor the work of a writer like Martín Espada, whose political poetry is imagistic rather than abstract.
 If we publish poetry that might be termed “confessional,” we insist that it be universal and not purely personal.
-This is also true of the memoirs we publish.
-If they are about family, for instance, we would like them to be about the human family as well as a personal family.
 Finally, we believe that high seriousness and high humor can cohabit.
 We side with Shakespeare against Racine.